bgopikrishna/content/blog/error-boundaries-in-react.md

 1. `fallback` - Fallback UI to show if the component crashed
 2. `children` - The component which needs to wrap with an error boundary

-Whenever a crash happens in our application, it gets caught by the nearest error boundary.
+Whenever a crash happens in our application, it gets caught by the nearest error boundary and the fallback UI is shown to the user.

 `getDerivedStateFromError`  lifecycle method allows us to update the state to `hasError: true`